spaceskyentist/coding_setup_srshaver/README.md

 # coding_setup_srshaver
-This repository contains a step-by-step guide to setting up coding software on your Mac.
+This repository contains a step-by-step guide to setting up coding software on your **Mac**.

 ## Step 1: Download and Install VSCode
 1. Go to the VS Code website: [vscode](https://code.visualstudio.com)